mahbuba01/Competitive-Programming-Tips/README.md

 Simple Tips: আমি কোডের মধ্যে ভুল সিলেক্ট করার সময় কোড উপর থেকে নিচে, এভাবে না পড়ে উল্টোভাবে পড়ে Debugging করি। (সবার ক্ষেত্রে প্রযোজ্য নাও হতে পারে)

+# Understanding the error codes:
+1. Compilation Error (CE): Your program didn't get compiled successfully.
+Common reasons like Syntax Error, Missing Imports, Using restricted functionalities.

+2. Wrong Answer (WA): Your program ran successfully but returned a different output.
+Common reasons like Incorrect interpretation of problem, Incorrect solution, Bug in the code, Edge cases(multiple test cases).

+3. Time Limit Exceeded (TLE): Your program didn't complete execution in the alloted time.
+Your program gets a predefined time limit for every test case.
+Common reasons like Solution isn't optimal, Infinite Loop.

+4. Memory Limit Exceeded (MLE): Your program tried to allocate more memory.
+Common reasons like Declaring large arrays/lists, Adding a lot of data, Stack Overflow Error.

+5.1.
+Runtime Error (SIGSEGV/Segmentation Fault): Your program tried to access or write to a memory that, it can't access or is invalid.
+Common reasons like Accessing array/string index outside its range, Using too much memory in some languages, Uninitialized/Incorrectly initialized pointers.

+5.2.
+Runtime Error (SIGFPE): Your program encountered a floating-point error.
+Generally caused if you do an invalid math operation.
+Common reasons like Division by zero, Square Root/Log of negative numbers.

+5.3.
+Runtime Error (SIGABRT): Your program aborted the program due to fatal error.
+Common reason like Using assert/abort in the code.

+5.4.
+Runtime Error (NZEC/Non-Zero Error Code): Your program didn't return a zero-error code from the main method & didn't fall into any of the above buckets.
+Common reasons like Not returning 0 from main method, Not catching exceptions.

 # Programming Contests:
 -> NHSPC, BdOI, IOI, APIO, IUPC, NCPC, ACM ICPC, Meta Hacker Cup, ACM ICFP, NGPC.